rdaland/naturalperm/WRITEUP2.md

 # Encodings

 For the purpose of this writeup, an **encoding** is an invertible mapping from a (countably infinite) set $X$ onto the set of canonical binary strings $\mathbb{B}$, and a **decoding** is the corresponding inverse.
 Note that we use the term "onto" in the technical sense that the image of $X$ must cover $\mathbb{B}$.
-In other words, a mapping $xenc$ can only be an encoding if for every canonical binary string $b$, there exists some element $n$ such that $xenc(n) = b$.
+In other words, a mapping `xenc` can only be an encoding if for every canonical binary string $b$, there exists some element $n$ such that $xenc(n) = b$.
 This writeup will render strings left-to-right, with the most significant bits leftmost.
 (We will explain the notion of significant bits more after giving some concrete examples of encodings and decodings.)

 ## Binary Encoding/Decoding